-Make the trip over to the Channel Islands or France a rewarding experience.
+Make the trip over to the Channel Islands or France can be a very rewarding experience.
 Peter Cumberlidge shares his extensive knowledge of this open-sea passage

 While local weekend jaunts are enjoyable, there’s something about an open-sea passage abroad that feels like proper cruising.
 Yet there’s a crucial difference between coast-hopping and being out of sight of land even for a few hours, especially for inexperienced navigators.